Shivabajelan/Global-Significant-Earthquake-Analysis/README.md

 ### Q4.
 What is the correlation between Magnitude and Intensity?
 # Analysis and Results

 The analysis provides valuable insights into earthquake patterns, intensity distribution, and trends over time.
 Explore the generated plots and maps to gain a comprehensive understanding of seismic activity worldwide.
+The analysis are provided inside the main Jupyter Notebook.

 ## Acknowledgments